 Visitors often bring in their own devices and use our wi-fi to show loved ones videos and photos, and to play games.
 And our wi-fi has proved very popular with the children of visiting families!

-There are bedrooms on the ground floor and the first floor.
+There are 48 bedrooms across the ground floor and the first floor.
 Our first floor is fully accessible, by stairs or a lift.

 All our rooms have en-suites or a washbasin in the room.
 Some rooms have en-suite wet rooms.
 The rooms without en-suites have accessible bathrooms or wet rooms nearby.